-2021-2022 Global Undergraduate Exchange Program (UGRAD)
+2022-2023 Global Undergraduate Exchange Program (Global UGRAD)

-DEADLINE TO APPLY: March 15th, 2021
+DEADLINE TO APPLY: January 6, 2022

-Global UGRAD will provide one-semester scholarships for non-degree, full-time study in the United States to approximately 245 outstanding undergraduate students from students representing all world regions to study at U.S. colleges and universities.
-Students will study at accredited two- and four-year U.S. institutions of higher education, receive intensive English language instruction if needed, and engage in community service, professional development workshops, and cultural enrichment activities.
-UGRAD participants will be enrolled full time in undergraduate course work at the host institution to allow ample opportunity for substantive interaction with U.S. faculty and student peers, and for exposure to U.S. academic and classroom culture.
-Host institutions will offer instruction on topics including academic research and writing, critical thinking, time management, note-taking, and test taking.
-Participants will live on-campus with U.S. peers or with American host families and will be required to participate in twenty hours of community service.
-There will also be a virtual arrival orientation from World Learning, and a program symposium, either in-person in Washington, DC or virtual.
+Global UGRAD will provide one-semester scholarships for non-degree, full-time study in the United States to approximately 315 outstanding undergraduate students from students representing all world regions to study at U.S. colleges and universities.
+Students will study at accredited two- and four-year U.S. institutions of higher education; receive intensive virtual pre-academic English language training if needed, academic coursework, service learning opportunities, professional development workshops, and cultural enrichment activities.
+Global UGRAD participants will be enrolled in undergraduate coursework at a U.S. college or university to allow ample opportunity for substantive interaction with U.S. faculty and student peers, and for exposure to U.S. academic and classroom culture.
+Global UGRAD participants will live on-campus with U.S. peers.
+The program will include a pre-departure orientation presented by the U.S. Embassy, a virtual arrival orientation from World Learning, and a program symposium, either in-person in Washington, DC or virtual.

-UGRAD is a merit-based competition.
+Global UGRAD is a merit-based competition.
 Students from diverse backgrounds and/or under-represented groups are strongly encouraged to apply.
 Applicants should have a desire to participate in community service and leadership activities.
 Students must return to their home country after completion of the program.
 All fields of study are eligible, including social sciences, humanities, education, natural sciences, applied sciences, and mathematics.

 Applicants must be: